Continuous Hochschild Cohomology and Formality: Continuous contraderived categories

 where $\text{Ac}^{\text{co}}(C)$ consists of so-called coacyclic comodules.
-This is the minimal thick triangulated subcategory of $\text{H}^\text{0}(C-\text{Comod})$ containing totalizations of short exact sequences and closed under taking direct \textbf{sums}, see \cite{posi}. \end{def1} Taking duals induces an anti-equivalence $\text{D}^{\text{co}}(C) \cong \text{D}^{\text{ctr}}_{pc}(C^*)^{op}$.
-Note that it precisely interchanges graded-projective $C^*$-modules and graded-injective $C$-comodules. \begin{remark} $\text{D}^{\text{ctr}}_{pc}(A)$ for pseudocompact $A$ can either be defined as the full subcategory of $\text{D}^{\text{ctr}}(A)$ consisting of pseudo-compact modules or it can be defined as the Verdier quotient of pseudocompact modules by contraacyclic pseudo-compact modules (without ever referring to general complete locally convex spaces).
+This is the minimal thick triangulated subcategory of $H^0(C-\text{Comod})$ containing totalizations of short exact sequences and closed under taking direct \textbf{sums}, see \cite{posi}. \end{def1} Taking duals induces an anti-equivalence $\Dco(C) \cong \Dctrpc(C^*)^{op}$.
+The right-hand side here denotes the opposite category of the full subcategory of the continuous contraderived category of $C^*$ consisting of all modules whose underlying topologies are pseudo-compact.
+Note that it precisely interchanges graded-projective $C^*$-modules and graded-injective $C$-comodules. \begin{remark} $\Dctrpc(A)$ for pseudocompact $A$ can either be defined as the full subcategory of $\Dctr(A)$ consisting of pseudo-compact modules or it can be defined as the Verdier quotient of pseudocompact modules by contraacyclic pseudo-compact modules (without ever referring to general complete locally convex spaces).
 This is again due to the fact that the standard graded-projective resolution applied to a pseudocompact module is again pseudocompact. \end{remark} \begin{remark} Our approach can thus be understood as a generalization of coderived categories over coalgebras (or equivalently contraderived categories of pseudocompact algebras) to that of complete locally convex algebras.
 It should not be thought of as a generalization of ordinary derived categories over algebras to topological algebras. \end{remark}